2024 Grant Recipients

 Fighting hunger, feeding hope: Second Harvest brings community resources together to feed people in need through empowerment, education, and partnerships.

-The Mobile Market helps increase food access to underserved populations across the inland Northwest, including in the Tri-Cities.
-Second Harvest’s Mobile Market brings a refrigerated truck full of 8,000 to 10,000 pounds of fresh fruits and vegetables, dairy products, meat bread, and other staples to high-end communities to provide food to children, families and seniors at no cost.
+The Mobile Market helps increase food access to underserved population across the Inland Northwest, including the Tri-Cities.
+The market brings a refrigerated truck carrying up to 10,000 pounds of food, including fresh produce, dairy, meat products, bread, cereal, and other staples to sites in high-need communities.
+Anyone can access food through a Mobile Market.
+Second Harvest distributes food directly to families of all sizes at no cost.

 Tri-County Partners Habitat for Humanity focuses on ensuring that all residents of Benton, Franklin, and Walla Walla Counties have the opportunity for a decent and affordable place to live; Habitat for Humanity seeks to put God’s love into action by bringing people together to build homes, communities, and hope.